Tea4Q/MySeedBook/docs/PRIVACY_POLICY.md

 Welcome to MySeedBook Catalogue ("we," "our," or "us").
 We respect your privacy and are committed to protecting your personal data.
 This Privacy Policy explains how we collect, use, and safeguard your information when you use our mobile application and related services.

 ## Information We Collect
+- **Account Information**: Email address, username, and password for account creation

 ### Information You Provide Directly
 - **Account Information**: Email address, username, and password for account creation